 James Logsdon moved to the Republic of the Philippines to start a new life.
 The country's tropical beauty soothes the casual visitor, but below the exotic charms lay the raw conditions of never-ending risk.
 James soon found out that swindlers and thugs waited at every turn, their crimes handled by a justice system not unlike the Old West of the United States.

 Anthem Authors participates in book fairs and arts and crafts festivals several times a year, selling and signing their published work.
+Here, authors Robert Murphy and James Logsdon, sell and sign books at a Sun City Anthem sponsored fair.

 In 1861 in Manhattan, Kansas, the Curran girls have expectations of what their lives will be.